 The purpose of this section is to provide policy guidance and support to its staff and funded researchers before, during, and after their research activities in the Levant.
 This document is not intended to provide a comprehensive guide to all the potential risks researchers may face during their research activities but outlines the processes and principles that researchers should consider when completing their own risk assessment.
-CBRL encourages researchers to draw on external expertise - including that of CBRL's staff and networks, as well as other professional bodies - and seek help and advice as part of the risk mitigation process.
+CBRL encourages researchers to draw on external expertise and seek help and advice as part of the risk mitigation process.
 For specific advice on safety issues surrounding travelling and working in the region, see sections 6.
 Health and Safety; and 7.
 Travel, subsistence and expenses.